Frequently Asked Questions

 3. How can I appeal the assessed value of my property?

 The only way to appeal the County Assessor’s office valuation of your property is by timely filing a complete appeal petition with the County Board of Equalization.
 There is no fee charged for filing an appeal.
 The appeal Petition form must be used.
 A letter or phone call is not acceptable as a substitute for the Petition form.
+Please include a copy of your value change notice when filing your appeal petition.

 4. Who may file an appeal?